Mama Gaia, Papa Starlight

 A Prayer of Remembrance and Repentance

-You gifted us with life, and set within us a seed-like image of who we are to be.
-Help us unfold this image more fully, that we may come to know, love, and be one with our fellow creatures, just as you, Mama and Papa, know and love and are one with us.
+Help us unfold this image ever more fully, that we may come to know and love and be one with our fellow creatures, just as you, Mama and Papa, know and love and are one with us.

-May Grace shield us from overeating the tempting fruit on the tree of the knowledge of good and evil.
-Once this tree has served its intended purposes, though, guide us to the tree of life, whose leaves are for the healing of the nations.
+Then as time ripens and this tree has served its purpose, guide us to the tree of life, whose leaves are for the healing of people and nations.

 An early Candlemas celebration at Light Morning.